Limits on the Statistical Description of Charged de Sitter Black Holes: Heat Capacity and Breakdown of Thermodynamics

-From \eqref{eq:FirstLawZ}, we saw that $\delta S_b = 0$ when $z = \Phi_b^{-1}$ Along the lukewarm line, which corresponds to $z = 2\sqrt{\pi G_4}\ell_4r_c^{-1}$.
-The consequence is that at this point the heat capacity also vanishes.
+From \eqref{eq:FirstLawZ}, we saw that $\delta S_b = 0$ when $z = \Phi_b^{-1}$ along the lukewarm line, which corresponds to $z = 2\sqrt{\pi G_4}\ell_4r_c^{-1}$.
+As a consequence the heat capacity also vanishes.
 However, this result does not directly indicate a breakdown of thermodynamics since we only allow decay channels that change the black hole charge-to-mass ratio in a constrained manner.
 In the canonical ensemble (fixed charge), a vanishing heat capacity reflects that the change in mass becomes independent of the temperature.
 Schwinger pair production on the other hand, does not depend directly on temperature.
 A vanishing heat capacity at fixed $z$ therefore does not reflect a similar breakdown of thermodynamics.

 This different behavior is reflected in Fig. \ref{fig:lukewarm_Cb} where we can tune the charge-to-mass ratio to result in a zero in the heat capacity.
 While the heat capacity at fixed charge is always positive along the lukewarm line (away from the Nariai limit), allowing for charge exchange we see that the heat capacity at fixed charge-to-mass ratio can have both signs.